 “You might not think that programmers are artists, but programming is an extremely creative profession.
 It’s logic-based creativity.” — Alex Litcher

-REST which stands for Representational State Transfer is an architectural style that governs how APIs are designed and built.
+REST which stands for Representational State Transfer is an architectural style that governs how API are designed and built.
 REST’s popularity and ease of implementation make it the most preferred API architectural style for modern-day software development as compared to other protocols such as SOAP (simple object access protocol).
-REST APIs or RESTful web services have become the backbone for efficient communication between client and server in modern-day software development.
-However, to build efficient and robust REST APIs, it is crucial to follow some standard best practices.
-In this blog, we’ll explore REST API best practices that can help you build scalable, maintainable, secure, and robust APIs.
+REST API or RESTful web services have become the backbone for efficient communication between client and server in modern-day software development.
+However, to build efficient and robust REST API, it is crucial to follow some standard best practices.
+In this blog, we’ll explore REST API best practices that can help you build scalable, maintainable, secure, and robust API.

 While consistency is vital, it’s essential to understand that achieving strong consistency in distributed systems can come at the expense of increased latency and reduced availability.
 Strong consistency may require additional coordination mechanisms that slow down operations.
 Therefore, choosing the appropriate consistency model involves striking a balance between data correctness and system performance, based on the specific requirements of the application and use case.
 Different systems may opt for eventual consistency or other weaker consistency models if absolute real-time consistency is not necessary for their functionality.